 FINALLY A WARNING!

-While there are several honest collectors, reenactors, living historians, researchers, book writers and other people out there who make contact with Veterans to thank them and learn more about what it was like to serve in the 509th, there are also unfortunately several dishonest collectors, reenactors, living historians, researchers, book writers and other people out there who will befriend a Veteran with the eventual goal of obtaining rare artifacts.
+While there are several honest collectors, reenactors, living historians, researchers, book writers and other people out there who make contact with Veterans to thank them and learn more about what it was like to serve in the 509th, there are also unfortunately several dishonest collectors, reenactors, living historians, researchers, book writers and other people out there who will befriend a Veteran or family with the eventual goal of obtaining rare artifacts.
 They will promise anything to obtain these artifacts even offer to buy them but will turn around and sell the item for a huge profit.
 Even worse there are a few cases in which they will visit a Veteran to check out what artifacts they have and will return at some point in the future and steal them with other valuables.
 Also be wary of people who identify with a museum.
 Anyone can establish a museum or non-profit organization.
 If you are thinking about donating to a museum do some research and ensure that it is a reputable museum and that the person is actually a representative of the museum authorized to receive artifacts.